 The Excel SORT function sorts the contents of a range or array in ascending or descending order.
 Values can be sorted by one or more columns.
 SORT returns a dynamic array of results.

 - array - Range or array to sort.

 - sort_index - [optional] Column index to use for sorting.
 Default is 1.

 - sort_order - [optional] 1 = Ascending, -1 = Descending.
 Default is ascending order.

 - by_col - [optional] TRUE = sort by column.
 FALSE = sort by row.
 Default is FALSE.

-=SORT(B5:C14,2) // sort by scores in ascending order
+=SORT(B5:C14,2,-1) // sort by scores in descending order

-The SORT function extracts all values, sorted in ascending order by score, and results "spill" into the range E5:F14.
+The SORT function extracts all values, sorted in descending order by score, and results "spill" into the range E5:F14.
 To sort by score in ascending order, omit sort_order or to 1 like this:

 Unlike the SORTBY function, the SORT function does not provide a way to sort data by more than one level.
 However, by using array constants for sort_index and sort_order, it can be done.
 This video explains how.